Don't Know What to Tell Ya

 "Don't Know What to Tell Ya" is a song recorded by American singer Aaliyah.
 It was written by Static Major and Timbaland for her eponymous third studio album (2001), and was produced by the latter.
 However, it did not make the final cut for Aaliyah and remained unreleased until after Aaliyah's August 25, 2001 death.
 The song was then included on the posthumous compilation album I Care 4 U (2002) and was released as its second single on February 11, 2003 by Blackground Records and Universal Records.

-Upon its release, "Don't Know What to Tell Ya" received widespread critical acclaim.
+Upon its release, "Don't Know What to Tell Ya" received generally favorable reviews from music critics.
+With many praising both Aaliyah's voice and production of the song.
 Due to a limited release, it only peaked at number 70 on the US Hot R&B/Hip-Hop Singles Sales.
 It fared better internationally, peaking at number 22 in the United Kingdom and within the top 40 in Australia and Switzerland.

 Music and lyrics

-"Don't Know What to Tell Ya" was described as having a "noir-funk feel that evokes Blade Runner".
-The song is sampled from the Egyptian Arabic song "Batwanes Beek" by Warda, and its composer Salah El Sharnouby had not been credited for his work.
-Lyrically on the song, Aaliyah discusses a failing relationship.
+Musically, "Don't Know What to Tell Ya" was described as having a "noir-funk feel that evokes Blade Runner".
+While, Joseph Patel from Blender labeled the song as a "syncopated dance marvel".
+The song sample's the Egyptian Arabic song "Batwanes Beek" by Warda.
+Originally its composer Salah El Sharnouby had not been credited for his work.
+Lyrically on the record, Aaliyah discusses a failing relationship.
+In her book Baby Girl: Better Known as Aaliyah (2021), author–journalist Kathy Iandoli, further explained that the lyrics talks about, "Aaliyah refusing to be tied down by a controlling relationship, as she compares it to incarceration".